How to Harvest Chamomile Tea – When & How

 Generally, the highest production of flowers, leaves, and stems will be reached about 3 months after transplanting or 4 months after sowing.

-I recommend not to collect all the chamomile flowers and leave some to spread the seeds on their own.
-Next year you will have chamomile in your garden again.
+I recommend not collecting all the chamomile flowers and leaving some to spread the seeds on their own.
+Next year, you will have chamomile in your garden again.

-Then let the chamomile flowers dry in a cool place for about 2 weeks.
-You should also use a dehydrator at the minimum setting.
+Then, let the chamomile flowers dry in a cool place for about 2 weeks.
+It would be best if you also used a dehydrator at the minimum setting.
 If you want to learn all the methods to dry chamomile, we recommend our article about How to Dry Chamomile for Tea.

 how to harvest chamomile for tea